IBM/z_ansible_collections_samples/z_appliance_control_center/aioptimizer4z_install_ansible/README.md

 - **ACC/SSA must be installed, configured, and verified** (see Step 1 above)
 - AI Optimizer LPAR must be **deactivated** on HMC before execution
-- **Important:** If the playbook must be re-run due to task failures, comment out successfully completed tasks:
+- **Important:** If the playbook must be re-run due to task failures, any of the following tasks that might have completed successful on previous playbook execution, **MUST** be commented out within the playbook.
+Failing to do so will lead to further playbook failures:
   ```linux
    01 - Create an appliance-owner in ACC for IBM AI Optimizer for IBM Z and IBM Linux ONE Application appliance
    02 - Assign resources in ACC to the IBM AI Optimizer for IBM Z and IBM Linux ONE appliance-owner created in step 01
    04 - Update the password of IBM AI Optimizer for IBM Z and IBM Linux ONE Application appliance-owner
    06 - Upload the IBM AI Optimizer for IBM Z and IBM Linux ONE Application appliance image to the ACC
   ```
-- **Note:** If error occurs during/after task 06, use retry tag:
+- **Note:** If an error occurs during or after task 06, use the `retry` tag to skip all the tasks listed above in the playbook without needing to comment them out:
   ```bash
   ansible-playbook 01_install_aio_default.yaml -t retry
   ```